Minimal log regular models of hyperbolic curves over discrete valuation fields: Models of curves

 \subsection{Log regular models}

 In this subsection, we study fundamental properties of log regular models of $C^{\log}$.
-We characterize the exceptional divisors on log regular models which can be contracted to a log regular models.
+We characterize effective divisors on log regular models contractible to points in log regular models.
 Finally, we introduce the ``smallest" minimal log regular models $\cC^{\log}_{\lreg}$.